harveyl888/harvsite/content/about.md

 I also help run [R/Pharma](https://rinpharma.com/), an organization dedicated to promoting data science (primarily through R) within the Pharma and Biotech industries.

-I've been programming for around 40 years now and have experience in more than 20 languages as well as several operating systems, including several extinct ones!
+I've been programming for around 40 years now and have experience in more than 20 languages and many operating systems, including several extinct ones!
 Currently, much of my programming favors R with python thrown in where applicable.

+This blog is written using hugo and the [clarity](https://github.com/chipzoller/hugo-clarity) theme.